Coming in November – “On the Cains: Atlantic Salmon and Sea Run Brook Trout Fishing on the Miramichi’s Greatest Tributary.”

 Do you have any questions for me about the Miramichi or Atlantic salmon fishing in general?
 Just e-mail me and I’ll do my best to provide you with a thoughtful answer.
 If I don’t know the answer I’ll try and point you in the direction of someone who does.

-Check out my blog from time to time for regular updates on the Miramichi salmon fishery in both the on and off season.
+Subscribe at no charge to my blog to receive regular updates on the Miramichi salmon fishery in both the on and off season.

 Fishing Friends – I drove back on Saturday morning 5/6 to escape the heavy rain forecast for New Brunswick, including the Miramichi valley.
 The river was at quite a high level for this time of the year already, and I see this morning that we got 50 to 80mm of rain – 2 to 3 inches – over the Miramichi watershed.
 The river is at 5.1 meters at Blackville – the highest level of the season, …Read More →